(Making Sense of the Wonder and the Chaos )

 - Plan your con – write down your top activities (especially those that are time-constrained, such as the speakers) but don’t overplan it.
 Some of your best and most memorable DEF CON experiences will be serendipitous

 - Security – Turn off Bluetooth and Wi-Fi on your devices, lest you end up on the Wall of Sheep.
-The conference does offer Wi-Fi (see here) which might very well be secure.
-Personally, I will not be using it.
+The conference does offer Wi-Fi (see here) which the organizers have put a lot of effort into making secure.
 Bring a phone power pack and avoid plugging your phone into any public charging cables

 Most of all – have fun!
 DEF CON is an incredible experience – one that we’re lucky to be able to participate in – so make the most of it.

 - Unofficial DEF CON Schedule: http://defcon.outel.org/ – extremely useful, this self-proclaimed “one schedule to rule them all” combines all things DEF CON into a single consolidated page.
 Bookmark it!